shubhamjaiswal27/gen-express-action/README.md

 ## Generate Express App

-This is an action which can generate express app and add to your repository
+This is an action which can generate express app